A novel is achieved with hard work, the short story with inspiration.

 San Diego Decameron Project

-The San Diego Public Library, San Diego Writers Ink, Write Out Loud, and the La Jolla Historical Society invite San Diego County authors to submit stories for the San Diego Decameron Project.
-This project is inspired by a book written shortly after the Black Death overtook Florence in 1348, and is a collection of novellas structured as a frame story by Italian author Giovanni Boccaccio (1313-1375).
+The San Diego Public Library, San Diego Writers Ink, Write Out Loud, and the La Jolla Historical Society invited San Diego County authors to submit stories for the San Diego Decameron Project.
+This project is inspired by The Decameron, a book written shortly after the Black Death overtook Florence in 1348, and a collection of novellas structured as a frame story by Italian author Giovanni Boccaccio (1313-1375).
 The book contains 100 stories told by a group of seven young women and three young men sheltering in a secluded villa.
 They fled Florence to quarantine themselves for two weeks from the pandemic that ravaged Europe between 1347-1351.
 To pass the evenings each member of the party tells a story each night, except for one day a week for chores and one for religious observance, resulting in ten nights of stories over the course of two weeks.

 For the San Diego Decameron Project, local authors were invited to submit previously-unpublished fiction or nonfiction narratives based loosely around the theme of the current pandemic.
 Twenty-five judges read all submissions and chose the top 100 stories.
 Winners will have their stories posted on one of the partners websites beginning in February 2021.
 The top 10 most compelling stories will be read by Write Out Loud actors and presented in a virtual presentation premiering in February 2021.
 The stories will be digitally archived with the San Diego Public Library and La Jolla Historical Society.

 The importance of this project is threefold.
 First, there is every intention to let creative writers comment on